arturovictoriar/meme_chat/README.md

 ## Project status :white_check_mark:

-This is the first MVP for this projects and it handles 1 channel.
+This is an MVP and it handles just 1 channel.
 It does not reconnect automaticly.
+The number of message per second is depend on your system.

 ## Author :black_nib: